uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 }
 ```

-Note that you usually don't need a return type annotation because TypeScript can do type inference for them:
+Note that you usually don't need a return type annotation because TypeScript can do type inference for return types:

 ```ts
 function getGreeting(name: string) {